-One of the most significant inefficiencies in health care is the pricing strategy of health plans regarding their policy on reimbursement for members who receive medical services from health care providers who are not contracted as part of the network that is managed by the health plan.
+One of the most significant inefficiencies in health care is the pricing strategy of health plans regarding their policy on reimbursement for members who receive medical services from health care providers who are not contracted as part of the network.
+So called “out of network claims” are those that are sent by a health care provider to a health plan when seeking reimbursemnt for an insured.
 In other words, if you choose your own doctor, hospital, clinic, or other health care provider and that provider does not have a contract with the health insurance company that covers you, you may pay more out of your own pocket for those services.
 The health care provider may bill more for the services, but the health plan may either delay prompt payment or attempt to negotiate a lower payment.

 Cedars Sinai Dropped by Anthem